devavrat-bapat/fetch-rewards-exercise/README.md

 Please note that the scores range from 0 and 1.
 0 -> If either or both texts are empty.
 Or they do not have any common words.
 1 -> If the texts are exactly same or extremely similar.

+I am attaching Jupyter notebook if the docker version does not run for some reason.